W427697/Discord-/MIGRATION.md

 #### Removals in @storybook/components

 The `TooltipLinkList` component accepts a `links` property where, for each link, a `left` property could be passed.
 The left property is now removed in Storybook 8 and beyond.
 Use `icon` instead.
 The side-effect is that the `left` property is now removed from the `Link` component.
-The Link component is used to define `globalTypes` in the `preview.js` file, among other places:
+This has an effect on the `globalTypes` definition in the `preview.js` file, among other places:

 ```diff
 // Replace your-framework with the framework you are using (e.g., react, vue3)